 You’ll find some of England’s most elegant stately homes here, several in the very shadow of the cathedral.
-Cathedral Close has both Mompesson House and Arundells, while just a few miles away lies Wilton House.
+Cathedral Close has both Mompesson House and Arundells, while Wilton House lies just a few miles away.

-Military history buffs will want to lock on to the Rifles, the museum of the Berkshire and Wiltshire Regiments.
-The museum chronicles their brave exploits from conflicts ranging from the Crimean War to Afghanistan.
+Military history buffs will want to lock on to the Rifles, the Berkshire and Wiltshire Regiments museum.
+The museum chronicles their brave exploits in conflicts ranging from the Crimean War to Afghanistan.

 Stonehenge is best reached from Salisbury by the Stonehenge Bus Tour.
 Stonehenge is perhaps Britain’s most famous and intriguing set of standing stones.
-This dense complex of Neolithic and Bronze Age monuments have fascinated visitors for centuries.
-If you’re visiting southern England, even if only for a short time, you owe it to yourself to get acquainted with them.
+This dense complex of Neolithic and Bronze Age monuments has fascinated visitors for centuries.
+If you’re visiting southern England, even if only for a short time, you owe yourself to get acquainted with them.

 London to Salisbury by train